 MF is a private, independent educational institution engaged in research and education in theology, religion, and social sciences, with a particular focus on the intersection of religion and society.

-MF offers a range of study programs at the Ph.D., master's, and bachelor's levels.
+We offer a range of study programs at the Ph.D., master's, and bachelor's levels.
 Students are trained for professions in the church, school, and society.

-MF has approximately 120 employees, 1300 students, and around 50 in the doctoral program.
+The specialized university has approximately 120 employees, 1300 students, and around 50 in the doctoral program.

 MF is an independent, value-based Specialized University college where academic freedom, critical thinking, and democratic participation are emphasized.
+MF was founded in 1907 as the Faculty of Theology.
+In 2018, we changed our name to MF Norwegian School of Theology, Religion and Society.

 Research